Gornji Milanovac: Tourism, ecology and events

-Also in Gornji Milanovac are 3 fairs per year, on May 22, August 2 and October 15.
+Also in Gornji Milanovac are 3 fairs per year, on 22 May, 2 August and 15 October.
 After 70 years Gornji Milanovac as municipality celebrates its Patron day.
 It is Trinity, where on that day is being held pageant.
 Locals are advocating to build a mini cable car system for Rudnik and biathlon stadium on the Ravna Gora, given that project had failed during the 90's economical and international political problems of Yugoslavia and Serbia as a federal republic.

 Geography and infrastructure

 Gornji Milanovac lies between mountains Rudnik to the north and Vujan to the south.
 Relief of this area is hilly and mountainous.
 Gornji Milanovac with all his territory is located between these mountains: Rudnik (1,132 m), Maljen (970 m), Jesevac (902 m), Suvobor (866 m), Rajac (848 m) and Vujan (845 m).
 Gornji Milanovac boundaries with: Ljig (on the North) and Mionica (on North-West), Topola and Aranđelovac (both on the North-East) Čačak (on the South) and Lučani (on the South West), Požega, Serbia (on the West), Kragujevac (on the East) and Knić (on theSouth-East).

 The center of the city is situated along the western side of European route E763 (motorway), between the cities Ljig to the north and Čačak to the south and the villages Majdan to the north and Preljina to the south.